-- To audit issues in the analysis results, your user account must have audit permissions - To add comments to issues, your user account must have the permission to comment on issues
+- To audit issues in the analysis results, your user account must have audit permissions - To add comments to issues or assign custom tags that require comments, your user account must have the permission to comment on issues

 Note: You do not need to specify a Fortify license file for the Fortify Remediation Plugin.
 Only Fortify Software Security Center requires a license file.